Skip to main content

 Both demo scripts run against the live sandbox with the default loopline + courier sim seeds:

 Both scripts exit 0 on PASS, 1 on FAIL.
 Without CENSUS_URL they run in-process against a mock census (also exit 0 on PASS — no network required).
-Sandbox base URLs:
+Sandbox base URL (the one canonical partner sandbox host — why one host):

 Default sim seeds (32-byte Ed25519 seeds, base64url — match the sandbox Trust List public keys):